 Our cultural perspective is incredibly individualistic, logical and patriarchal.

-We are incredibly far away from being connected to our interconnected nature, inner emotional experience and shared humanity.
+We are so far away from being connected to our interconnected nature, inner emotional experience and shared humanity; meditation and spiritual culture is no exception to this.

-Meditation and spiritual culture is no exception to this; becoming aware is often considered to be about noticing physical bodily sensations or thoughts that we experience as individuals.
+Becoming more aware is often considered to be purely about noticing physical bodily sensations or thoughts that we experience as individuals.
 Or becoming aware of how we perceive the world, rather than how we feel it or share in it.

-This individualistic practice can open up some aspects of non-duality and being more open and connected to certain parts of experience, but it tends to remain a very individualistic way of looking at the world and only one part of how we can experience a sense of non-duality or connection with the world.
+This individualistic practice can open up some aspects of non-duality and will allow people to connect more deeply to certain parts of experience, but it tends to remain a very individualistic way of looking at the world and only one part of how we can experience a sense of non-duality.

 There are huge swathes of experience that almost never get talked about or opened up during practice.
 And my question is who gets to decide that these don’t count as awakening?